Essex Abroad on social media:

 Add an additional year on to your degree and spend it at one of our 150+ partner universities.
 You'll go in Year 3 and return back to Essex to complete your final year.

-Spend the first term of your final year at one of our partner universities.
-You'll need to contact your department to discuss this option as it may not be available on all programmes.
-Just pop in to your departmental office or come for a chat to Essex Abroad office on square 2.
+You may consider studying abroad for the 1st term of your final year but you'll need to contact your department to discuss this option as it is not available for all degree courses.
+A term abroad has a much bigger impact on your degree outcome so please do come for a chat to the Essex Abroad office on square 2 (or drop us an e-mail).

-The world really is your oyster.
+There is a big world out there waiting for you to explore!
 At Essex, we're partnered with over 150 partner institutions in 40 countries worldwide.

-Check out our exchange finder to kick start the search for an adventure that will satisfy your wanderlust.
+Check out our exchange finder to kick start the search for an adventure now!

 Essex is now a member of the International Student Exchange Program (ISEP).
 ISEP is a US based provider which offers students access to a wider exchange network comprising of over 200 participating universities globally.
 Giving you and wonderful opportunity to secure a place in a location you desire.